rhw0016/COMP-3000-Final-Project/README.md

 This is a project management system for egineering teams.

 The system will:

 Track project workers by reading Project List and Worker List
       - Overwrite/Update/Add Project/workers

-Calculate if a program is over or under budget - use sub-task estimates of budget required Calculate the estimated completion dates based off of sub-task lengths Returns how many worker are on a project
+Calculate if a program is over or under budget - use sub-task estimates of budget required

+Calculate the estimated completion dates based off of sub-task lengths

+Return how many workers are on a project

-Returns what project a worker is on
+Return what project a worker is on

 # Functions: